bschonec/DO447/README.md

 awx-manage inventory_import --source=inventory/ --inventory-name="My Tower Inventory"

+PUT is used to modify existing or create NEW properties POST is used to run jobs,templates, or to modify EXISTING stuff.

-  awx-manage inventory_import --source=inventory/ --inventory-name="My Tower Inventory" --overwrite
+  awx-manage inventory_import --source=/path/to/inventory/ --inventory-name="My Tower Inventory" --overwrite

   Inventories can be synced from a GIT repository.